bperezme/ec2-spot-workshops/content/rendering-with-batch/cleanup.md

 To learn more about this API, see [delete-experiment-template CLI Command Reference](https://docs.aws.amazon.com/cli/latest/reference/fis/delete-experiment-template.html).

-## Deleting the CloudFormation stack
+## Deleting the CloudFormation stacks

-Deleting the CloudFormation Stack will delete all the resources it created.
-To do that, navigate to [CloudFormation in the AWS Console](https://console.aws.amazon.com/cloudformation/home), select the stack **RenderingWithBatch** and delete it.
+Deleting a CloudFormation Stack will delete all the resources it created.
+To do that, navigate to [CloudFormation in the AWS Console](https://console.aws.amazon.com/cloudformation/home), select the stack **RenderingWithBatch-Pipeline** and delete it.
+Delete also the stack that you created at the beginning of the workshop.